|

 Leviathan goes there) implies that it, too, could travel great distances in open water.

-# Ps.
-148:7: “Praise the Lord from the earth, tanninim (drakontesLXX)
+# Psa.
+148:7: Praise the Lord from the earth, tanninim (drakontesLXX)

-and all watery depths.”
-This identification
+and all watery depths.

 of dinosaur-like reptiles with water specifies deep water.
 The Hebrew word used here (tehom) ordinarily implies the depths of the sea.
 This verse tells us not only that these creatures spent a great deal of time in deep water, but may also imply that they could dive to great depths in the sea.

-Jonah 1:17LXX: “And the Lord commanded a great keetos (fishMT) to swallow up Jonah;
+Jonah 1:17LXX: And the Lord commanded a great keetos (fishMT) to swallow up Jonah;

 and Jonah was in the belly of the keetos

-(fishMT) three days and three nights” (also in 2:1 and 2:10).
+(fishMT) three days and three nights

+(also in Jonah 2:1 and 2:10).
 Jonah’s remarkable experience requires that whatever swallowed him was

 large.
 And he encountered it out in the